Man–Computer Symbiosis: Parts of the work

 The work shows the following contents:

-Part 1
+Part I

-Part 1 is titled Introduction and has 2 sub-headings, "Symbiosis" (part 1.1) and "Between 'Mechanically Extended Man' and 'Artificial Intelligence'" (part 1.2).
+Part I is titled "Introduction" and has two sub-headings, "Symbiosis" (Part I A) and "Between 'Mechanically Extended Man' and 'Artificial Intelligence'" (Part I B).

-Part 1.1 begins by showing a definition of the term symbiosis using the illustration of the relationship between two organisms, a fig-tree, and its pollinator, a type of fig-wasp.
-The article continues to sub-classify the concept of a symbiotic relationship between humans and computers within the larger defined thing which is the relationship between men and machines generally (man-machine systems), and outlines the intentions of its author in the possibility within the future of a relationship for the benefit of human thinking.
+Part I A begins by showing a definition of the term symbiosis using the illustration of the relationship between two organisms, a fig tree, and its pollinator, a type of fig wasp.
+The article continues to sub-classify the concept of a symbiotic relationship between humans and computers within the overall relationship between men and machines generally (human–machine systems), and outlines the intentions of its author in the possibility within the future of a relationship for the benefit of human thinking.